anshabhi/chrome-extension-website/index.md

  Primarily, we are authorized by the college to collect this data.
 But more importantly, you are the owner of your data and we only need your permission to collect your data.

 ### When will the research project be over, and what are the expected results?
  While there is no specific deadline, we are aiming for a completion Date of April 2020.
-The final product will give never seen before usage based in course recommendations for the Coursera platform.
+The final product will give never seen before usage based in-course recommendations for the Coursera platform.

 Right now, this extension only collects user data.
 But, as the time progress, we will slowly start rolling out recommendations through this extension.

-If you have any other questions, please feel free to drop a mail to Abhinav at abhinav.agarwal1@learner.manipal.edu
+If you have any other questions, please feel free to drop a mail to Abhinav at abhinav.agarwal1[at]learner.manipal.edu